CEGRcode/scriptmanager-docs/docs/Tools/figure-generation/three-color-heatmap.md

 **Lo(Low)** represents the lowest range of data values and is assigned the color 'blue'.
 **Mid(Middle)** represents the middle range of data and is assigned the color 'black'.
 **Hi(High)** represents the highest range of data values and is assigned the color 'yellow'.
+**NaN Color** is used to visualize matrix values that failed to parse into a numeric type.

 ### Contrast threshold